socibubble/socibubble-core/README.md

 # SociBubble-core

 Early, experimental interest-based matching engine.
-Core concepts are original; implementation is AI-assisted.
+Core concepts are original; implementation of this entire project is AI-assisted.

 ## Conceptual Overview